merenbach/project/README.md

 - Make sure that CSS files are included in the right order
 - Add some additional ciphers (e.g., Chaocipher)
 - Generate cipher forms using Django forms framework
+- Can we benefit from setting TIME_FORMAT in settings?

 ## Bootstrap customizations